KawaCoder/perfectNumberCalculator/README.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at https://mozilla.org/MPL/2.0/.
    - Creator: DR34M-M4K3R#7751-->
-# THE README IS IN CREATION
+# THE README IS STILL IN CREATION

 <p align="center">
     <a href="https://www.mozilla.org/en-US/MPL/">